SymX: Energy-based Simulation from Symbolic Expressions: Applications

-Here we can see a limitation of our method.
-We must use a stable norm function that forces the returned value to be zero when $y > \varepsilon$, which is $10^{-14}\SI{}{\meter/\second}$ in our experiments.
-The problem is that the standard norm function leads to a division by the norm in its gradient using symbolic differentiation.
-If the relative velocity is zero, this causes a division by zero.
-This issue does not occur when the derivatives are determined by hand due to mathematical simplification.
-This issue also occur in other symbolic differentiation tools like SymPy~\cite{sympy} which also cannot cancel out this division without further assumptions.
-While our solution works fine in practice, note that the interface of \framework also enables the user to integrate their own code to evaluate derivatives when a better solution is available.
+Note that we must use a stable norm function that forces the returned value to be zero when $y < \varepsilon$, which is $10^{-14}\SI{}{\meter/\second}$ in our experiments, to avoid evaluating the function at a singularity which would trigger a division by zero in the derivatives.
+This issue, which also cannot be circumvented using other symbolic tools like SymPy \cite{sympy}, can be avoided when the derivatives are determined by hand due to mathematical simplification.
+Using stable norm works well in practice, however.
 Further discussion about this limitation can be found in Section~\ref{sec:limitations}.

-Finally, we tested the contact energies in an experiment with extreme contact forces (see Fig.~\ref{fig:armadillo}) to show that the system enables a robust contact handling.
-In this experiment an armadillo, modeled by linear tet elements and the Stable Neo-Hookean material, undergoes large deformations due to contact with animated rigid cylinders.